Loading organizations...

 Key people at SMPLR.

-SMPLR was founded by Mike Erman (Board member & Co-founder).
+SMPLR was founded in 2022 by Mike Erman (Board member & Co-founder).

 Key people at SMPLR.

-SMPLR was founded by Mike Erman (Board member & Co-founder).
+SMPLR was founded in 2022 by Mike Erman (Board member & Co-founder).

 symplr is a leading provider of enterprise healthcare operations software and services, offering a cloud-based platform that streamlines workflows in provider data management, workforce management, compliance, quality and safety, and contract spend management.[1][3][6]
 It serves hospitals, health systems, and health plans—trusted in 9 out of 10 U.S. hospitals and over 400 U.S. health plans—solving operational complexities to improve efficiencies, reduce risks, ensure compliance, and enhance patient outcomes.[1][6]
 The company drives value by optimizing provider onboarding, credentialing, scheduling, staffing, procurement, and vendor management, with recent accolades including Best in KLAS for Time and Attendance in 2024 and certification as a Great Place to Work through 2026.[1]